benyossef27/web_project_4/README.md

 This is a web project showcasing the profile of a traveller around the US and a gallery of places visited.

+popup windows using javascript.
 Users may change the details of the profile user to thier own.
+Users may also add card of places they visited, allowing others to like them. form include validation of form input.

 ## coming up next

-Users will be able to add a name and image of places they visited to the web page allowing others to like them.

 ## Technology stack, techniques and tools used